-A paperless EDMS software should be able to automatically classify captured documents & extract information from their content for easier retrieval.
+A paperless EDMS software should be able to automatically classify captured data & extract information from their content for easier retrieval.

 Document classification is the process of automatically identifying the type of information according to their content (invoice, letter, drawing, etc.)

-Among the top features is document version control.
-Without a good system, employees can lose information or work on an older version of the file.
+Among the top document management system features is document version control.
+Without it, employees can lose information or work on an older version of the file.
 Enterprise document management solutions will provide the ability to

 - Make many versions of a controlled document.